EliyaRabia/AndroidFacebook/README.md

-Users can interact with posts by liking them by like icon and adding comments by clicking on the comments icon. also every user can edit the posts, u can change the text, delete photo, add new photo. by clicking in the 3 dots near the information of the user that created the post. u can do the same in comments, delete and edit them!
+Users can interact with posts by liking them by like icon and adding comments by clicking on the comments icon. also every user can edit the posts, u can change the text, delete photo, add new photo. by clicking in the 3 dots near the information of the user that created the post.
+P.S: when you want to choose an option like: "like,comment,share,add photo and more" click on the icon itself and not on the text near it!!!! u can do the same in comments, delete and edit them!
 You can also click on share icon to show the share options.

 ### Dark Mode
 The application supports a dark mode theme.
 Users can toggle between light and dark mode using the switch in options setting in the navigation bar by the lines icon.

+### Vertical and Horizential
+when your phone can change between vertical and horizentical also our feed changes to this mode.

 ### Logging Out